cpeele00/shizzle/README.md

         dataText: 'text', // required to map your fields
         dataValue2: 'whatever you want here', // optional.
 Because sometimes a guy just needs to pass in some additional data
         dataValue3: 'whatever you want here', // optional.
+Because sometimes a guy just needs to pass in some additional data
+        dataValue4: 'whatever you want here', // optional.
 Because sometimes a guy just needs to pass in some additional data }, {
         data: movies, //optional...or you can use the public method "populate()"
         itemsVisibleOnPageLoad: false,